 One of the reasons why your dog might be peeing on your bed is because of medical problems.
 This is likely to be the case if it’s a brand new problem that tends to come on suddenly, so make sure that you get your dog seen by a vet as soon as possible.
 Your dog might be dealing with something like a urinary tract infection, a problem that tends to lead to frequent urination but that can be solved with medication.

 As a rule, you’ll probably want to send your dog to the vet any time you find a new and unusual urination problem.
-Ruling out the problem could be costly, but it’s also a good idea because it gives you a very real chance to make sure that your dog isn’t suffering or otherwise in pain.
+Ruling out the via a vet visit could be costly, but it’s also a good idea because it gives you a very real chance to make sure that your dog isn’t suffering or otherwise in pain.

 If you go to the vet and find out that your dog’s free of any medical problems that would lead to urination troubles, it’s going to be time to start thinking about behavioral problems.